ibm-cloud-docs/account/iam-mfa.md

   * **MFA for all users (IBMid & supported IdPs)**: Require users to authenticate by using one of the following MFA methods.
 This option applies to users who are using either an IBMid or an external identity provider (IdP).
     * **Email-based MFA**: Users authenticate by using a security passcode that's sent via email.
     * **TOTP MFA**: Users authenticate by using a TOTP.
     * **U2F MFA**: Users authenticate by using a physical hardware-based security key that generates a six-digit numerical code.
-The security key is based on the FIDO U2F open authentication standard.
-This method offers the highest level of security.
+Based on the FIDO U2F open authentication standard, this method offers the highest level of security.

 4. Click **Update**.